 - 1. Mix mustard, pepper and 2 teaspoons syrup.
 Lightly drizzle over both sides of pork chops.

 - 2. In a large nonstick skillet, heat butter over medium heat.
-Brown pork chops 2-3 minutes per side.
+Brown pork chops, 2-3 minutes on each side.
 Add apple juice.
-Reduce heat; simmer, covered until a thermometer reads 145°, 15-20 minutes.
+Reduce heat; simmer, covered, until a thermometer reads 145°, 15-20 minutes.
 Remove chops and keep warm.

 Add pecans and remaining syrup to skillet; cook and stir until blended, 1-2 minutes.
 Serve with pork chops.

 Freeze option: Cool pork chops.
 Prepare maple sauce but do not add pecans.
-Freeze chops and sauce in freezer containers.
-To use, partially thaw in refrigerator overnight.
+Freeze pecans and pork chops with sauce in separate freezer containers.
+To use, thaw pecans; partially thaw pork chop mixture in refrigerator overnight.
 Heat through slowly in a covered skillet until a thermometer inserted in pork reads 165°, turning occasionally.
 Remove chops to a platter.
-Add pecans to sauce; serve as directed.
+Add pecans to sauce; serve with chops.
 Yield: 4 servings (1-1/4 cups sauce).

 Reviews for Maple-Pecan Pork Chops